OXID-eSales/testing_library/README.md

 }
 ```
 Installing this way, binaries will be accessible from `shop/path/vendor/bin`.
+Latest development shop version already includes composer.json file in its source, so no changes needs to be made.

 #### Option 2: Selecting any directory for installation (alternative way)

-To install testing library to any directory except shop (for shop installation, see above), you need to checkout testing library from Github into desired directory (`git clone https://github.com/OXID-eSales/testing_library`).
+To install testing library to any directory, you need to checkout testing library from Github into desired directory (`git clone https://github.com/OXID-eSales/testing_library`).
 Installing this way, binaries will be accessible from `testing_library/path/bin`.

 #### Installing testing library

-After you selected where you want to install the testing library, follow these steps to install testing library:
+After you selected where you want to install the testing library, follow these steps:

-1. Navigate to the directory that you picked for installation during the directory selection.
+1. Navigate to the directory that you picked for installation.
 1. Use composer to setup testing library components (`composer install`).
 Ensure you do this from within the directory where `composer.json` is located.
 During setup you will be asked several questions regarding testing library configuration.
 These options will be explained in more detail here: [Parameter explanation](README.md#configuration)

 ## Running tests

+First and foremost - make sure you have a working shop, meaning:

+1. Shop is installed/configured (`config.inc.php` is filled in with database connection details and so)
+1. Shop can be accessed through url (used for shop installation).

 Several test runners are available for use once testing library is prepared.
 These are available in `bin` directory:
 `./runtests` - run shop/module unit and integration tests.
 `./runtests-selenium` - run shop/module selenium tests.
-`./runtests-coverage` - run shop tests with code coverage.
+`./runtests-coverage` - run shop/module tests with code coverage.
 `./runmetrics` - execute code metrics test for shop/module.

 Additionally you can pass parameters to these scripts. `runmetrics` uses `pdepend`, and all `runtests` uses `phpunit`.
 You can add `phpunit` parameters to `runtests`, `runtests-selenium`, `runtests-coverage`.
 You can add `pdepend` parameters to `runmetrics`.
 To see which additional options can be passed to test runner, add `--help` option to the command (i.e. `./runtests --help`, `./runmetrics --help`).
 This will show available options for desired tool.